-During the 2016 legislative session, not only did babes in arms come to Frankfort but older home birthed kids and siblings attended as well.
+During the 2016 and 2017 legislative sessions, not only did babes in arms come to Frankfort but older home birthed kids and siblings attended as well.
 These children were present at our committee hearings, participated in meetings with legislators, and some even served as legislative pages for a day!

 Both the Kentucky House of Representative and State Senate have legislative page programs.
 You can read the guidelines for the House here and the Senate here.
 For both programs, the starting point is to contact your respective legislator.
 Find your legislators here.